 Oversubscription criteria for admission to primary school

-Where there are more applications for a particular school than there are places available, the following oversubscription criteria will be applied to decide which children should be admitted.
+If the number of preferences for a school is fewer than or equal to the number of places available, all applicants will be admitted.
+However, where there are more preferences than there are places available, the following oversubscription criteria will be applied to decide which children should be admitted.

 - Looked-after children (children in public care) and previously looked-after children